 Have you noticed that World Records are set mostly by young, healthy professionals?
-Now, with our age-grade calculator, you can compare your running pace (or jumping distance, or even throwing scores!) with them!
+Now, with our age-grade calculator, after you use our pace calculator, you can compare the results with them!
 In the article below, we'll explain what age-grade is, how it may influence your performance running, and how this age-graded running calculator can help you assess your results.

 What is age-grade?

 Age grading is a method for recalculating your running times and throwing distances while considering your sex and age.
 The peak of your physical possibilities is in your twenties.
-After that, no matter how meticulous your training plan, your performance will start to decrease.
-But this doesn't mean that you're getting worse - a marathon is still within reach.
+After that, no matter how meticulous your training plan, even estimated with our training pace calculator, your performance will start to decrease.
+But this doesn't mean that you're getting worse - a marathon pace calculator will tell you if those 42 kilometers are still within reach.
 It just becomes harder.

 This is human physiology!
-Our ability to function begins to deteriorates after 20, muscle become weaker (to maintain them, control your protein intake).
+Our ability to function begins to deteriorate after 20, muscles become weaker (to maintain them, control your protein intake).
 That's exactly when our age-grade calculator becomes handy.
 It enables you to get the score you would have had at your peak age and compare it against the World Record, as well as the standard performance of people your age.
-Also, don't forget that women and men differ; therefore this tool takes into account your sex.
+Also, don't forget that women and men differ; therefore, this tool takes into account your sex.